BethKidd/Plant-Narrative-1/Group_Project/README.md

 license="CC BY-SA 2.0">

 ###
 The Melaleuca (‘paperbark’) genus was created in 1750 by Carl Linnaeus based on observations of specimens belonging to the German-born botanist Rumphius, famed as ‘the Pliny of the Indies’, which he collected from the Indonesian Maluku Islands during employment for the Dutch East India Company in the late-seventeenth century.
-Rumphius’ botanical work, Herbarium Amboinense (1741), shown to the right, was published decades posthumously against all odds, despite the author’s acquired blindness in late life, the loss of his library to a fire, and the destruction of early copies in a shipwreck.
+Rumphius’ botanical work, Herbarium Amboinense (1741), was published decades posthumously against all odds, despite the author’s acquired blindness in late life, the loss of his library to a fire, and the destruction of early copies in a shipwreck.
 <param ve-image
 url="https://upload.wikimedia.org/wikipedia/commons/b/bd/Georg_Eberhard_Rumpf.jpg"
 label="Georg Eberhard Rumpf, alias 'Rumphius'"